mdeejay/android_device_dexp_mlte5-1/README.md

-CyanogenMod 13.0 device configuration for DNS S4508.
+CyanogenMod 13.0 device configuration for Dexp Ixion M 5 LTE.

 How to build: